Mid-year Research (Ph.D.) Admissions Interview Procedure (2024-25)

 Faculty: Chirag Jain

-Lab Description: We work at the intersection of computer science and biology to accelerate scientific discovery by designing novel algorithms, data structures and open-source software tools.
-We address computational problems associated with analysis of DNA and RNA sequences.
+Lab Description: We work at the intersection of computer science and biology.
+The goal of the lab is to accelerate discovery in life sciences by designing novel algorithms, data structures and open-source software tools.
+More specifically, we address computational problems associated with the analysis of large-scale datasets comprising DNA and RNA sequences.
 Refer to the lab website to learn more about ongoing projects.

 Interview topics: Algorithms design and analysis, data structures, graph algorithms

-Prior training: Any degree.
+Prior training: Students should have an engineering or an applied mathematics background.
 Strong programming and algorithm development skills are required.

 Faculty: Debnath Pal